w3c/wai-perspective-videos/_perspective-videos/captions.md

 title: "Video Captions"
 nav_title: "Video Captions"
+lang: en   # Change "en" to the translated-language shortcode
+last_updated: 2019-01-23   # Put the date of this translation YYYY-MM-DD (with month in the middle)
 order: 6

-lang: en   # Change "en" to the translated-language shortcode from https://www.iana.org/assignments/language-subtag-registry/language-subtag-registry
-last_updated: 2019-01-23   # Put the date of this translation YYYY-MM-DD (with month in the middle)

 # translators: # remove from the beginning of this line and the lines below: "# " (the hash sign and the space)
 # - name: "Jan Doe"   # Replace Jan Doe with translator name
 # - name: "Jan Doe"   # Replace Jan Doe with name, or delete this line if not multiple translators
 # contributors:
 # - name: "Jan Doe"   # Replace Jan Doe with contributor name, or delete this line if none
 # - name: "Jan Doe"   # Replace Jan Doe with name, or delete this line if not multiple contributors

-github:
-  repository: w3c/wai-perspective-videos
-  path: _perspective-videos/captions.md    # Add the language shortcode to the middle of the filename, for example: perspective-videos/captions.md
-permalink: /perspective-videos/captions/   # Add the language shortcode to the end, with no slash at end, for example: /perspective-videos/captions/fr
+permalink: /perspective-videos/captions/  # Add the language shortcode to the end, with no slash at the end.
+For example /path/to/file/fr

-ref: /perspective-videos/captions/   # Translators, do not change this
+ref: /perspective-videos/captions/   # Do not change this
+acknowledgements: /perspective-videos/acknowledgements/ # Do not change this

 description: Short video about captions for web accessibility - what are they, who depends on them, how they help everyone, and what needs to happen to make them work.
 image: /perspective-videos/img/captions.jpg

+# In the footer below:
+# Do not change the dates
+# Do not translate or change ACKNOWLEDGEMENTS
-footer: >   # Translate words below, including "Date:" and "Editor:" Translate the Working Group name.
+# Translate the other words below, including "Date:" and "Editor and project lead:"
+# Translate the Working Group name.
 Leave the Working Group acronym in English.
-Do *not* change the dates in the footer below.
+footer: >
    <p><strong>Date:</strong> Updated 23 January 2019.</p>
-   <p><strong>Editor and project lead:</strong> <a href="https://www.w3.org/People/shadi">Shadi Abou-Zahra</a>. <a href="https://www.w3.org/WAI/perspective-videos/acknowledgements/">Acknowledgements</a> lists contributors.</p>
+   <p><strong>Editor and project lead:</strong> <a href="https://www.w3.org/People/shadi">Shadi Abou-Zahra</a>.
+ACKNOWLEDGEMENTS lists contributors.</p>
    <p>Developed by the Accessibility Education and Outreach Working Group (<a href="http://www.w3.org/WAI/EO/">EOWG</a>).
 Developed as part of the <a href="https://www.w3.org/WAI/DEV/">WAI-DEV project</a>, co-funded by the European Commission.
 Updated as part of the <a href="https://www.w3.org/WAI/DEV/">WAI Expanding Access Project</a>, supported by the Ford Foundation.</p>
 ---

 Web accessibility is essential for people with disabilities and useful